552020/futura_prealpha/README.md

 TODO

-- [ ] get client IDs and secrets for Google and GitHub for authenntication
+- [x] get client IDs and secrets for Google and GitHub for authentication
 - [ ] add a Blog (eventually)
 - [ ] add a local Postgres for development